smuellerDD/leancrypto/coding-guidelines.md

 * KNF code format (use `addon/clang-format-helper.sh`)

+	- no more than 80 characters per line

+	- indentation with tabs (defined to be 8 characters in size)

 * All externally visible symbols are prefixed with `lc_`.

 * All externally visible macros are prefixed with `LC_`.